NawfelBgh/limitime/README.md

 ### Note

-This section is fpr the members of the `admin` groupe.
+This section is for the members of the `admin` groupe.
 No root privileges are required

-To limit the user `foo` login time to 60 minutes every Monday and Friday and 30 minutes in the other days of the week, create a file called `foo` in the directory `limits` with the content:
+To limit the user `foo` login time to 60 minutes on Monday, 50 minutes on Friday and 30 minutes for the other days of the week, create a file called `foo` in the directory `limits` with the content:

     60
     30
     30
     30
-    60
+    50
     30
     30